FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 name | description | data type
 -----|-------------|----------
-identifiers | Identifiers for the agent.
+id | An identifier for the data structure holding the agent data.
+The id is to be used as a "fragment identifier" as defined by [RFC 3986, Section 3.5](http://tools.ietf.org/html/rfc3986#section-3.5).
+As such, the constraints of the id are provided in the definition of the media type (e.g. XML, JSON) of the data structure. | string identifiers | Identifiers for the agent.
 When an identifier for an agent is also an identifier for a person, the data in the person describes the agent. | List of [`http://gedcomx.org/v1/Identifier`](#identifier-type).
 Order is preserved. name | The name of the person or organization. | string homepage | The homepage of the person or organization. | [URI](#uri)